Note: see the 'Accessing Australian Standards' tab on the left for details about accessing Australian Standards via Techstreet

 The Library subscribes (pays for access) to the following Standards databases:

 Note: International standards which have been officially adopted by Australia may be available via the Techstreet platform.
-To check if a standard has been adopted by Australia, search in Techstreet for the numeric code only (do not include any country/international identifiers e.g. ISO) to identify if the standard is in the collection and available as part of the CQUni subscription
+A limited number of purchased ISO standards may also be available.
+To check if an ISO standard has been adopted by Australia, or has been purchased for the collection, search in Techstreet for the numeric code only (do not include any country/international identifiers e.g. ISO) to identify if the standard is in the collection and available as part of the CQUni subscription

 Please note: A standard that is not part of existing Library subscriptions will only be purchased for academic staff and researchers, if cost and the applicable user licence allows.
 A decision on whether to purchase a standard is made at the discretion of the Library.